 Get Away With Your Preschooler

-You may not have to go far for with your little ones.
-A trip to the countryside in fall will provide the family with picture perfect experiences.
+Alternatively, you may not have to go far for with your little ones.
+A trip to the countryside in fall will provide the family with picture-perfect experiences.
 Take a family hayride on a pumpkin farm that ends with big cups of hot chocolate.
 Stay overnight at a B&B and go see an apple cider pressing the next morning.
 You'll return home laden with pumpkins, baskets of apples, gallons of apple cider, and maybe a homemade pie or two.